 The more you talk about why you do what you do, those who work with you, those who work for you, those who work around you all know what you need and what the right decisions are.
 Not because they’re trusting your gut, and not because you laid out some set of criteria.
 It’s because they know why you do what you do, and some decisions are just obvious.
 They either make sense, or they don’t.
 And that’s the power of “Why”.
 It is scalable and makes decision making easy.

 “My “Why” is that I want to see great ideas grow”

 My “Why” is that I want to see great ideas grow.
-But most of the times it is not the idea itself, but the execution thereof that decides whether it will become a success or not.
+But most of the time, it is not the idea itself, but the execution thereof that decides whether it will become a success or not.
 Therefore I use my experience at setting up and coaching dozens of startups to make ideas succeed.
-I help with lean startup, growth hacking, data driven marketing and product development.
-And where necessary, I can give access to a wide network of digital experts.
-All with the goal of increasing growth by making sure that the execution is optimal and data driven.
+I help with lean startup, growth hacking, data-driven marketing, and product development.
+And where necessary, I can give access to a vast network of digital experts — all to increase growth by making sure that the execution is optimal and data-driven.
 So when looking for a new job or client, all I have to do is decide whether they pass the celery test.